What is Dividend?

 Where, g= growth; b= total earnings; r = retention ratio.

 Therefore the above equation makes the affirmation that the growth is a direct function of the quantum of earnings reinvested into future operations.
-However, this proposition may only hold true when the company is actually confronted with high yielding investments.
-Diverting earnings to such avenues will help the company to earn higher rates of return.
+However, this proposition may only hold true when the company is actually confronted with high-yielding investments.
+Diverting earnings to such avenues will help the company earn higher return rates.
 Which consequentially increases the price of stocks.

-On the contrary, the companies not in growth phase should consider having a higher payout ratio.
-This prevents the funds from lying idle or being invested in projects which prove to be detrimental to the value of the company.
+On the contrary, the companies not in the growth phase should consider having a higher payout ratio.
+This prevents the funds from lying idle or being invested in projects that prove detrimental to the company’s value.
 This would unexceptionally have the impact of driving down the stock prices.